 In this web dossier, we are going to present the key concepts, issues, and challenges that must be addressed by public authorities and private companies seeking to launch a successful PPP for Identity Management in the following 5 chapters:

 - Main benefits offered by a PPP compared to traditional procurement processes

 - Risks and responsibilities inherent in the implementation of such projects

 - Key success factors (KSFs) for a PPP

 - The role the public authority should play.

-Two PPP examples for ID infrastructure development will illustrate the diversity of Public Private Partnerships.
+Two PPP examples of ID infrastructure development will illustrate the diversity of Public-Private Partnership models.